Olex2/Olex2Manual/Tasks/model_building.md

     - More options are available from help sel.

 ### Naming Atoms
 Olex2 offers a couple of useful features for naming specifically automatically adjusting hydrogen labelling, if the parent atom name is changed and name matching for equivalent fragments if Z' > 1.
-These options are listed under Work | Naming.
+These options are listed under '@Work|Naming.
 To name atoms enter the Start number, change the Suffix and Type if needed.
 Click on Name, then use the left mouse button to click on the atoms in the required order, they will be labelled sequentially.
 Press ESC when finished.

 - To restart from a number select the appropriate number and click on Name again.
 A number can only be used once in association with a particular atom type, if one appears more than once the two atoms with the same name will be labelled in red.